CirclesUBI/circles-transfer/README.md

 ## Pathfinder

-`pathfinder` is a C++ program by [chriseth](https://github.com/chriseth/pathfinder) compiled for Linux arm64 in this repository.
+`pathfinder` is a rust program by [chriseth](https://github.com/chriseth/pathfinder2) compiled for Linux arm64 in this repository.
 To update the pathfinder in the api, build a native binary according to the README instructions from `chriseth` and move the target into your project.

-The version we are using corresponds with this commit: https://github.com/chriseth/pathfinder/commit/41f5eda7941e35dc67ebdb04a842eb7d65c810ef
+The version we are using corresponds with this commit: https://github.com/chriseth/pathfinder2/commit/a677c3a9a0ea692abc69ef7095927af7e10da636

 ## License